satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 Normally, each thread may keep its own copy of a variable in its CPU cache, leading to inconsistent views of the variable's value across threads.
 Declaring a variable as volatile ensures that every thread reads the variable directly from the main memory, reflecting the latest value.

+In multi-threaded programming, Java threads can have their own local caches of variables, and changes made to a variable by one thread may not be immediately visible to other threads.
+The volatile keyword ensures that when a thread updates the value of a variable, the change is immediately visible to all other threads.

+Here are the main reasons why volatile is used:

 15. list all the stream method name and which funtinal interfsace they are using